 Now, while it would be easy to label this person as simply narcissistic, the truth is that most people’s lies stem from a similar desire to self-preserve in some way, but are ultimately self-destructive, because lying, even if you don’t get caught, prevents you from having something most people want, which is an authentic connection and bond with another human being.

-Does intention matter?
+Does the intention matter?
 People often believe that their intentions justify the lie.
-Lying not to hurt someone else’s feelings is kinder than hurting them… right?
+Lying not to hurt someone else’s feelings is kinder than hurting them.
+Right?
 This type of lying is a very slippery slope.
 My client above justified his lying to multiple women by saying that he didn’t want to hurt them, which in one respect was true; the bigger truth, however, was that he wanted to control their perception and didn’t want to get caught doing something he knew was bad enough that he needed to lie about it.
 His lie wasn’t about their feelings; it was about his intention to manipulate and control.
-If you tell a lie to avoid hurting someone else that ultimately is about hiding your own behavior, you can be assured you have crossed the line and are violating the right your partner has to make his/her own choice about whether your behavior is acceptable or not.
+What about lies of omission?
+What if you never actually say something that isn't true?
+Is that a loop hole that lets you off the hook?
+If you tell a lie or deliberately leave out important information to avoid hurting someone else that ultimately is about hiding your own behavior, you can be assured you have crossed the line and are violating the right your partner has to make his/her own choice about whether your behavior is acceptable or not.

 So how do you overcome the natural inclination we all have to lie from time to time?